Sette Giugno: Aftermath

 The riots reflected the unsatisfactory nature of economic and political life in Malta.
 Economically the island had become a fortress in which a few prospered when military spending was high.
 Strategically, the imperial fortress was so important that political development was stifled.

 The day after the attack, censorship was reinstated for political articles.
 In the morning, flowers and other tributes were placed in the streets where the victims had died.
 The deaths and injuries of so many people did not halt the uprisings.
 Another group attacked the flour mills owned by Cassar Torreggiani in Marsa, while other trading houses were raided in the outlying villages.

 A Military Court was opened to investigate the uprising on 16 June, with a court-martial instituted to investigate thirty-two people who had taken part in the uprisings.
 For legislative matters, the Sette Giugno underlined the urgency of reform.
 The new Governor, Lord Plumer, recommended liberal concessions to the Maltese.
 The House of Commons of the United Kingdom stressed that Malta was to have "control of purely local affairs", with the Colonial Secretary sending a detailed description of the proposed constitution to the National Assembly.
 On 30 April 1921, the Amery-Milner Constitution was proclaimed; political censorship enforced after the uprising was repealed on 15 June 1921.
 The first election held under the new constitution was held in October 1921, with the Prince of Wales inaugurating the new representative chambers on 1 November 1921.

 The bodies of the four victims of the Sette Giugno were placed in their tomb in the Addolorata Cemetery on 9 November 1924.
 On that occasion, the Italian Fascist government celebrated the four victims as "martyrs" of the Italian Risorgimento and heroes of the Italian irredentism in Malta.

 On 7 June 1986, the Sette Giugno monument was inaugurated at St George Square (Palace Square), Valletta.
 The Maltese Parliament declared the day to be one of the five national days of the island, on 21 March 1989, with the first official remembrance of the day occurring on 7 June 1989.

 Relocation of monument

-Recently, following the renovation of St. George Square (Palace Square), the monument was removed from the square and kept stored for quite some time.
-Due to great public appeal against the storage of such a nationally important monument, it was recently placed in Hastings Gardens, Valletta.
+In October 2009, following the renovation of St George Square (Palace Square), the monument was removed from the square and kept stored for quite some time.
+Due to great public appeal against the storage of such a nationally important monument, in May 2010 it was temporarily placed in Hastings Gardens, Valletta.

 On 3 December 2016, the monument was returned to St George's Square in Valletta.
 Following a public consultation, the government decided to return it to the original place in front of the Palace.